 Figure 2.4.1.
 King mackerel commercial landings in the Atlantic Southern Zone by month for fishing years 1998-99 through 2013-14.
 The solid line shows the average pounds per month, and the gray shaded area includes pounds per month with CI= 95%.
-Source: NMFS ALS
+Source: NMFS ALS affect the availability of quota in the late fall months.

-The intention of this action is to recreate the two-quota scenario created by the current management system.
-Under the current management system, harvest in the EEZ off the Florida east coast starting November 1 counts toward the quota for the Gulf Florida East Coast subzone, which means that landings on the Florida east coast in the earlier months of the fishing year do not affect the availability of quota in the late fall months.
 However, if the Councils modify the management boundary in Action 1, harvest of king mackerel in the EEZ off the Florida east coast could count toward one quota (Atlantic Southern Zone) for the whole year, which may result in an early closure depending on the rate of harvest in the spring and summer.

+This action is intended to mirror the two-quota scenario created by the current management system.
+Under the current management system, harvest in the EEZ off the Florida east coast starting November 1 counts toward the quota for the Gulf Florida East Coast subzone, which means that landings on the Florida east coast in the earlier months of the fishing year do not

 At their November 2015 meeting, the Gulf AP voiced concern that the proposed split seasons would result in the same or higher number of fishermen traveling from the Florida east coast to the Gulf zones.
 The South Atlantic AP responded that they did not predict an increase in the number of fishermen traveling from the Florida east coast to the Gulf zones with the establishment of a split season to mirror the current system.
-Data on traveling fishermen are currently being analyzed and will be included in a later document, and information will be provided to the Councils.
+Data indicate that years with low landings of Atlantic king mackerel likely contribute to more fishermen traveling from the Florida east coast to the Gulf zones, specifically the Western and Northern Zones (Figure 2.4.2).
+While there is a core group of 10-15 fishermen who travel between the Florida east coast and the Gulf Western and Northern Zones almost every year, the number of traveling fishermen has increased in recent years.
+Additional information about the traveling fishermen can be found in Section 4.4.3.